 How Is Liability Determined in Hickory Motorcycle Accidents?

-Ultimately, all automobile accidents are caused by negligence on the part of someone, whether it’s the driver, the motorcycle manufacturer, the organization responsible for maintaining the road, or whoever.
-Someone, somewhere, was negligent.
-If a case goes to litigation — if it goes to trial — it’s the jury that gets to decide who is at fault.
+Ultimately, all automobile accidents are not “accidents,” but rather are caused by someone’s negligence.
+Determining who was negligent is one of the reasons you need an attorney with experience handling motorcycle claims.
+Whether it’s the driver, the motorcycle manufacturer, the organization responsible for maintaining the road, or someone else, someone, somewhere, was negligent.
+If a case goes to litigation — meaning if it goes to trial — the jury will decide who is at fault.

-Hickory has this thing called “contributory negligence.”
+Hickory has a unique, but unfortunate, law called “contributory negligence.”
 It means that if you were in any way responsible for the event that led to the harm, you are held accountable and are not entitled to a dime.
 In Hickory, it’s all or nothing.
 It doesn’t matter if you were 99% responsible or 1% responsible: if you contributed any amount of negligence to the event, you get zero.

 Our job, then, is to prove to the jury that you are not an at-fault party — that every scrap of negligence came from the other party.